kshedden/EstimatingEquationsRegression.jl/README.md

 the Generalized Estimating Equations (GEE) approach.
 Fitting a GLM using the GEE framework allows the observations to be non-independent.

-The documentation for now is only the examples in docs/src/examples.md.
+For now the only documentation is the examples in docs/src/examples.md and the unit tests in test/runtests.jl.